amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/intro/text.md

 > Program analysis can be performed without executing the program (static program analysis), during runtime (dynamic program analysis) or in a combination of both.

-The main difference between static and dynamic analyses is that dynamic is performed at runtime, whereas static works without running it.
+The obvious difference between static and dynamic analyses is that dynamic is performed at runtime, whereas static works without running it.

 In practice, the difference is much more apparent.
 The main benefit of dynamic code analysis is that it finds bugs that can actually occur.
 Also, they are usually easier to write and require fewer resources to run.
 The problem with dynamic code analyses is that they make the code run slower (I'm looking at you `go race`), which might be intolerant in production.

 On the other hand, static analyses can also find bugs **that may**/**before they** occur.
-The reason is that static analyses can evaluate paths of your code or workloads that don't often happen in production.
+The reason is that static analyses can evaluate paths of the code or workloads that don't often happen in production.
 Evaluating all the possibilities comes at the expanse of the time and resources required to perform analyses and inaccuracy of the final result.
-Another consideration is

 ## 1.2 Compilers
 ### 1.2.1 Overview